 I've found that a healthy amount of stress motivates me to stay on track and work as efficiently and effectively as possible.
 For example, deadlines are important to me.
 If my manager doesn't give me deadlines, I set them for myself.
 That's how I'm able to consistently turn in assignments on time.

-Of course, you can add more details to each specific situation, but note how in these examples, the interviewee isn't dwelling on the negative and is instead highlighting their soft skills and the way they overcame the obstacle, not the negative emotions associated with it.
+Of course, you can add more details to each specific stressful situation, but note how in these examples, the interviewee isn't dwelling on the negative and is instead highlighting their soft skills and the way they overcame the obstacle, not the negative emotions associated with it.

-Curious about how you should answer this and other common interview questions?
+Curious about how you should answer this and other common job interview questions?
 Get personalized advice from one of our professional interview coaches today!